 Super Smash Bros.
 Brawl

-Did you know that in all 3 Super Smash Bros. games, Master Hand's voice is the same as the announcer.
+In every Super Smash Bros. games, Master Hand's voice is also the same as the announcer.

 Here are the voice actors: